rajeshchaunsali/rajeshchaunsali.github.io/_pages/4_openings.md

 Candidates currently pursuing an undergraduate degree in engineering, physics, or applied math are encouraged to apply through the fellowship programs of [JNCASR](https://www.jncasr.ac.in/academic/fandeprogrammes/srfp/){:target="\_blank"} and/or [Science Academies](https://www.ias.ac.in/){:target="\_blank"}.

 ##### Project Assistants/Associates
-There may be an opening for a Project Assistant/Associate very soon.
-Candidates interested in vibration testing are encouraged to email us with their CVs.
+We have an opening for a Project Assistant/Associate starting immediately.
+Candidates with one or more of the following skills are encouraged to email us with their CVs:

+- Unsupervised Machine Learning (application to dynamical systems is a plus)
+- Hands-on experience with feedback-control design for mechanical structures
+- Finite element method for structural dynamics in multi-physics environment

+The support is for a year and can be extended depending on available funds and performance.
+The salary would be as per IISc norms.